 - facilitating the expansion of UK-based innovative firms into overseas markets, making them potentially more sustainable challengers in the UK

-The agreements with the regulators below include a referral mechanism for innovative businesses seeking to enter the other’s market.
+We have signed Co-operation Agreements with overseas regulators that include a referral mechanism for innovative businesses seeking to enter the other’s market.
 The regulators will provide support to innovative businesses before, during and after authorisation to help reduce regulatory uncertainty and time to market.

-To qualify for the support offered by the agreement, innovator businesses in the UK and internationally need to meet the eligibility criteria of their home regulator’s Innovate equivalent.
+To qualify for the support offered by the agreement, innovator businesses in the UK and other jurisdictions need to meet the eligibility criteria of their home regulator’s Innovation equivalent.
 Once referred by their home regulator, and ahead of applying for authorisation to operate in the new market, they will have access to a dedicated team or contact person who will help them to understand the regulatory framework in the market they wish to join, and how it applies to them.

 If you are an international firm looking to set up in the UK, please email us at [email protected] to find out how we can support you.